reinert/requestor/README.md

 3. `RequestInvoker` implements the chainable `RequestBuilder` interface, which allows us to set the request options.
 4. Further, `RequestInvoker` implements the `Invoker` interface, which allows us to send the request by calling one of the HTTP Methods.
 5. When invoking the request, we also need to specify the class type we expect as the response payload.
-6. The request invoking methods return a `Promise<T>` according to the expected type we specified.
+6. The request invoking methods return a `Request<T>` according to the expected type we specified.
-7. The `Promise<T>` interface enables callback chaining so that we can handle different results neatly.
+7. The `Request<T>` interface enables callback chaining so that we can handle different results neatly.

 In summary, these are the three requesting steps:
 1. Build the request